emacsmirror/register-quicknav/README.md

       :bind (("C-<f5>" . register-quicknav-prev-register)
              ("C-<f6>" . register-quicknav-next-register)
              ("M-r"    . register-quicknav-clear-current-register)
-             ("C-M-r"  . register-quicknav-point-to-unused-register))
+             ("C-M-r"  . register-quicknav-point-to-unused-register)))

 ## Variables

 * `register-quicknav-buffer-only`: Cycle only through position registers in current buffer.
 Can be safely set as file- and/or dir-local variable.
-* `register-quicknav-unused-registers-begin`: Begin of range for `register-quicknav-point-to-unused-register`.
+* `register-quicknav-unused-registers-begin`: Beginning of the range that is used to search for unused registers.
+Defaults to `?A`.
-* `register-quicknav-unused-registers-end`: End of range for `register-quicknav-point-to-unused-register`.
+* `register-quicknav-unused-registers-end`: End of the range that is used to search for unused registers.
+Defaults to `?Z`.

 ---